anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Isaiah 7.10-14** (see BCP+) says, 'Look, the young woman [Gk _the virgin_] is with child and shall bear a son, and shall name him Immanuel.'
 * **Psalm 40.5-11** (EV: 5-10) reflects Mary's response: 'In the scroll of the book it is written of me that I should do your will, O my God; I delight to do it: your law is within my heart.'
-* **Hebrews 10.4-10** quotes Psalm 40 in relation to Jesus: 'Then I said, "See, God, I have come to do your will, O God" (in the scroll of the book it is written of me).'
+* **Hebrews 10.4-10** quotes Psalm 40 in relation to Jesus: 'a body you have prepared for me ...
+Then I said, "See, God, I have come to do your will, O God" (in the scroll of the book it is written of me).'
 * **Luke 1.26-38** (see BCP) is about the visit of Gabriel to Mary: 'you will conceive in your womb and bear a son', concluding with Mary saying, 'Here am I, the servant of the Lord; let it be with me according to your word.'

 ## George, Martyr, Patron of England (23 April) {#george}